Spleen Yang Deficiency

 Treatment principle: Tonify and warm Spleen Yang.

-Common formulas: Zhen Wu Tang Bu Zhong Yi Qi Tang Yi Huang Tang and one other formulas
+Common formulas: Zhen Wu Tang Bu Zhong Yi Qi Tang Yi Huang Tang and two other formulas

 Pathology